SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 <img src="/images/users-guide/Administration/admin-all-applications.png" alt="All applications" style="max-width: 100%">

 In the **All applications** tab, you can see all applications available in your tenant.
-There are two kinds of applications:
+There are two kinds of applications' availability:

 - [Subscribed applications](#subscribed-applications) - applications subscribed to the tenant, either provided by the platform (as default applications) or a service provider.
 - [Custom applications](#own-applications) - applications owned by the tenant.
 You can [add custom applications](#adding-applications) in various ways as own applications.

+Applications can be filtered by name or by availability.

 Your applications are available through the application switcher in the top bar.